tavorlevine/tavor_levine_helfy_task/README.md

 4. Run in the terminal the command: "npm run dev".
 5. Open the provided local URL in your browser (usually http://localhost:5173).

+* The project took me a long time, as I had many alarms during the day and had to go to the neighborhood shelter.
+As a result, I can't say exactly how much time I spent on each part.